Best Beaches on the North Oregon Coast

 Another of Hug Point's extraordinary features is a small waterfall on the beach that is a popular spot for weddings.
 Hug Point Beach is also a great site for geology enthusiasts, as there are easily accessible cliffs and shallow caves along the beach, and there is evidence that this location was part of the ancient Columbia River delta in eons gone by.

 Check the Tides!
 You'll Want to Visit Haystack Rock at the Lowest Possible Tide.

-Cannon Beach is a sandy beach in the town of the same name, which got its name from cannons that washed ashore from a shipwreck.
-It is famous for Haystack Rock, one of the most photographed sites in Oregon.
-Haystack Rock is the remnant of a small headland that eons ago cropped out from the craggy coastline, but now stands sentinel offshore.
+Cannon Beach is a sandy beach in the town of the same name.
+It was named for cannons that washed ashore from a shipwreck.
+Home to the famous Haystack Rock, one of the most photographed sites in Oregon.
+Haystack Rock is the remnant of a small headland that eons ago cropped out from the craggy coastline but now stands sentinel offshore.
 At 237 feet in height, it is one of the world's largest monoliths.
 It's a nesting site for a number of species of seabirds, including the rare Black Oystercatchers, but is best known as the only nesting spot south of Alaska in North America for Tufted Puffins.

 Cannon Beach Photography Opportunity: Although you can't reach the beach from this spot, the Silver Point roadside pull-out on Hwy.
 101 just south of Cannon Beach provides a panoramic view of Cannon Beach, Haystack Rock, and Tillamook Head in the distance.

 Ecola State Park & Indian Beach

 Best Views of Terrible Tilly From Land!